Ithemes Rebrand

 Stakeholders clearly preferred a sleeker design over WordFence's basic WP layout, aiming to move entirely away from that outdated look.

-We immediately started refining original branding concepts, iterating three times during bi-weekly meetings with the company GM, who led the redesign.
+We immediately began refining the original branding concepts, iterating three times over two weekly meetings with the company's GM, Devin, the primary stakeholder.

 Initial Concepts: